Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     Header
     - Follow above header steps.

-    Merch Here Artwork.
+    Merch Hero Artwork.
 Confirm that,
     - SVG Artwork is visible, displaying and aligned correctly.
     Merch content.
 Confirm that,
     - Section title is visible, displayed and spaced correctly.